Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

 ## Connect Everything

 As diverse devices are getting smarter and more connected, there is a strong need for a software platform for integrated services with connected products.
 Tizen is designed for this and has been evolving to connect everything.
 To support different types of devices with a seamless user experience, Tizen categorizes the features and functions as profiles.
-There are currently 4 profiles available - IoT, TV, Mobile and Wearable.
-For IoT profile, Tizen supports both headed and headless products.
+There are currently 4 profiles available - IoT, TV, Mobile, and Wearable.
+For the IoT profile, Tizen supports both headed and headless products.
 In the near future, lots of Internet-connected devices are anticipated to be on the market and IoT services are expected to pervade everyone's daily life.
 Tizen is moving forward to the future of everything connected.

 **Figure: Connecting different devices**